phenomnomnominal/phenomnomnominal.github.com-old/src/content/how-i-tricked-our-testers-into-becoming-java-script-developers.md

  * It's pretty slow/hard to make tests and to run them
  * The tests don't work that reliably
- * The tests are cray-cray difficult to maintain
+ * The tests are really difficult to maintain

 That being said, we have a working set of tests that frequently find bugs for us!
 This is obviously what it is all about, and every time a bug is found, it totally validates all the effort that needs to be put in to getting an automated UI suite up and running.
 Despite this, whenever a test fails, we always blame the tests first and run them again a few times - **we still don't trust our tests.**